na-na-hi/renget/archive/how2playba.md

 You get 12,000 gems on average per month as a f2p, which means it takes 2 months to get a spark.
 There's a lot of freebies lying around for new accounts though.

 >What should I do after my initial rolls?
 Do I roll without a spark?
-You want to save up for a spark before rolling.
-Do not roll without a spark, because you can get fucked really hard.
+You want to save up for a spark before rolling. **Do not roll without a spark**, because you can get fucked really hard.

 >I have X amount of rolls into the banner, but I already rolled the banner unit.
 Should I keep going?
 Play it by ear.
 It's always nice to save some extra rolls for the future, but as a rule of thumb I'd say above 150 rolls you just keep going.